shrekshao/WebGL-Tile-Based-Forward-Plus-Renderer/INSTRUCTION.md

 This is due at midnight on the evening of **Sun, Nov 6 2016**.

 **Summary:** In this project, you'll be introduced to the basics of deferred shading and WebGL.
-You'll use GLSL and WebGL to implement a deferred shading pipeline and various lighting and visual effects.
+You'll use GLSL and WebGL to implement a forward plus shading pipeline and various lighting and visual effects.

 **Recommendations:**